palomachain/docs/src/guide/develop/quick-start/generic-message.md

 - `chain-type` e.g. EVM
 - `chain-ref-id` the chain the contract your sending a message to is deployed on
 - `definition` path to json file containing the escaped `abi` and address of the contract you're sending a message to
 - `payload` path to job's default json file containing the payload of your message in HEX encoding.
-This can be empty, but then the `payload-mofifiable` flag must be set
+This can be empty, but then the `payload-modifiable` flag must be set
 - `payload-modifiable` if set to true, the payload can be changed when executing the job

 ### Example